datagridsoftware/practical-ml/notebooks/insurance/data_preparation.md

 # Data preparation

- There are several ways to prepare the data for consumption, and there are countlesss resources dedicated to this.
-We will refer only to the ones that are used in this notebook, even though this is not a "defenitive guide to data prep", but is enough to get you started.
+ There are several ways to prepare the data for consumption, and there are countless resources dedicated to this.
+We will refer only to the ones that are used in this notebook, even though this is not a "definitive guide to data prep” but is enough to get you started.

 1. Missing values.
-    To print the statistica about the missing values for a dataframe
+    To print the statistics about the missing values for a dataframe

         Example:
         dataset_nulls.isnull().sum()